Back to what we treat

 Caitlin Benedict & Amrou Al-Kadhi present a BBC series about NB identity.

-Fox and Owl Fisher’s practical guide to trans and non-binary identity life includes info on dysphoria and depression.
+Fox and Owl Fisher’s practical guide to trans and non-binary identity includes information on dysphoria and depression.

 For people in distress or despair, especially for people experiencing suicidal thoughts, Samaritans is open 24 hours a day by phone (116 123) and email (jo@samaritans.org).